 The University at Buffalo School of Dental Medicine is among the many excellent dental providers that treat Fidelis Care members.
 Fidelis Care partners with UB Dental on various outreach initiatives including their mobile dental clinic, which is committed to improving the health and well-being of Western New York’s most underserved communities.

 At home, parents and guardians can follow the following advice for good oral hygiene:

 - Begin dental hygiene as soon as possible.
 Before teeth even appear, a baby’s mouth should be cleaned twice a day – after first feeding and before bed – by wiping the gums with a clean washcloth to remove bacteria and sugar.
 Avoid putting a baby to bed with a bottle of milk.
 Milk or juices can pool around teeth and cause severe decay.

 - Brush twice a day.
-Encourage children to brush their teeth twice a day – in the morning and right before bed – using fluoride toothpaste.
+Encourage children to brush their teeth at least twice a day – in the morning and right before bed – using fluoride toothpaste.

 - Brush properly and don’t forget your tongue.
 Poor brushing can be just as bad as not brushing at all.
 Children should take their time and use gentle, circular motions as well as gently brush their tongue.

 - Don’t forget to floss.
 Flossing once a day is a great way to stimulate the gums and reduce plaque.

 - Consider using mouthwash.
 Mouthwash can help reduce acid in the mouth, clean hard-to-brush areas, and strengthen the teeth.
 A dentist can provide specific mouthwash recommendations for children.